vokhmin/about/cv.md

 **hoolah** \
 Feb 2020 – Jun 2021 (1 year 5 months) \
 Responsibilities:
-- Development and design of the server part of the _hoolah.co_ service, which is based on the Kotlin/Java, Hibernate, Dropwizard, MySQL, Redis, AWS technology stack.
-- Leader of a small team, whose responsibilities include a set of components that implement user registration and identification, their architecture, and development.
-- As a developer, communicate with frontend teams (Web/Mobile App) that interact with the backend using REST.
-- Support for the service on the prod, search and fix bugs for which Splunk, Sentry is used.
-Responsibilities:
 - Development and design of the server side of the _hoolah.co_ service, which is based on the technology stack: Kotlin/Java, Hibernate, Dropwizard, MySQL, Redis, AWS.
 - Head of a small team whose responsibilities include the set of components that implement user registration and authentication; their architecture and development.
 - As a developer, communicating with frontend teams (Web/Mobile App), REST interaction.